ConsistencyVC/ConsistencyVC-voive-conversion/README.md

 For ConsistencyEVC, use ppgemoconvert_exp.py to achieve voice conversion using ppg as content information.

+# Inference for the long audio
+I uploaded a new py file for the inference of long audio.

 # Train models by your dataset

 Use ppg.py to generate the PPG.